ScotlandIS always seek to bring you informed advice and information to ensure your business is resilient.

 - That they are not experiencing flu-like symptoms – cough, fever, shortness of breath

-- That they have not travelled to any Category 1 or Category 2 areas within the last 14 days or had close contact with anyone who has
+- That they have not travelled to any Tier 3 or Tier 4 areas within the last 14 days or had close contact with anyone who has

 - That they have not met anyone who has tested positive for the virus